Kisky3/TOEIC/README.md

 ***
 ### Business Development
-1. `accrue`:to comr as a gain or increase.
+1.`accrue`:to comr as a gain or increase.

 2.`acquisition`:the act of acquiring.

-3.
+3.`asset`:anything owned that has value; a desirable thing; the property of a person.

+4.`buyout`:the purchase of a company or business.
 ###